Maria Hoofman

-Maria Hoofman (1776–1845), was a 19th-century art collector from the Northern Netherlands.
+Maria Hoofman (1776–1845), was a 19th-century art collector from the Netherlands.

 Biography

 She was born in Haarlem as the daughter of Jacob Hoofman, an art collector who was a member of Trouw moet Blycken and director of Koninklijke Hollandsche Maatschappij der Wetenschappen.
 He owned works by leading Dutch masters that he had mostly inherited, including two works by Maria Sybille Merian now in Teylers Museum.
 After Jacob died in 1799, Maria inherited half of the collection and her sister Margaretha inherited the other half, though some of this half rejoined the collection in 1807 when Margaretha died.